Coming Soon 👀 At the beginning of April, you’ll be

 Mr. Good Citizen must be living the life of Riley in our Trickle-Down Economy.

-RonnieAThompson Premium Member 6 months ago
+RonnieAThompson Premium Member about 1 year ago

 TFG loves power, too.
 And money.